chadwatson/react-remote-resource/README.md

 > ### Does my data need to be in a specific shape to use `react-remote-resource`?

-No! `react-remote-resource` aims to h Whatever value resolves from the promise of the `load`, regardless of shape or type, will be stored as an entry.
+No, `react-remote-resource` aims to organize your apis regardless of shape or type!
+Whatever resolves from the promise of the `load` function will be stored as the entry.

 &nbsp;